 There’s a lot of apprehension around SPAGs, not least because they take a long time to set up and may not be entirely feasible for a larger catalog with thousands of products.
 Another issue for some is the need to manually manage maximum CPC bids and set up negative keywords.
 This is because there’s no campaign-level set up going on- for everything to work at the ad level, changes need to be made at the same level.

-However, these can be solved using automation and the support of an external agency who have learned the ropes and can manage these campaigns on your behalf.
-You can get updates on search terms relevant to your campaign; these can be further leveraged to optimize product titles, ad copy and bids to bring in maximum ROI while keeping costs low.
+However, these can be solved using automation and the support of an external agency who has learned the ropes and can manage these campaigns on your behalf.
+You can get updates on search terms relevant to your campaign; these can be further leveraged to optimize product titles, ad copy, and bids to bring in maximum ROI while keeping costs low.